ahmedtalbi/pupil-lab-deep/README.md

 (remark: In line 203 of the function $eye-tracker_Root/pupil_src/shared_module/object_detection_ssd.py, if the detection is too slow using the headset, take this line out of the for loop.
 However using a sufficient GPU power this shouldn't be an issue.)

+## Starting pupil:

+The first step is to calibrate your pupil device.
+Using the 2d Method in detection and mapping is more robust and allows a better localization of the gaze position (in the General tab on the left side of the screen).
+The Second step is to load the Plugin you want to test and adjust its parameters.